Envision Healthcare Holdings files for IPO of up to $100 million

 The IPO filing did not reveal how many shares the company would be offering or their expected price.

-A number of private equity firms like Blackstone Group LP (BX.N), Apollo Global Management LLC (APO.N) and KKR & Co LP (KKR.N) have been taking advantage of a stock market rally and record-low interest rates in the debt markets to exit key investments.
+A number of private equity firms like Blackstone Group LP , Apollo Global Management LLC and KKR & Co LP have been taking advantage of a stock market rally and record-low interest rates in the debt markets to exit key investments.

-Envision Healthcare, which has more than 20,000 affiliated clinicians in the Unites States, generated revenue of $3.3 billion in 2012, according to the IPO filing. (r.reuters.com/pyf88t)
+Envision Healthcare, which has more than 20,000 affiliated clinicians in the Unites States, generated revenue of $3.3 billion in 2012, according to the IPO filing. ()

 Goldman Sachs, Barclays, BofA Merrill Lynch and Citigroup are acting as lead underwriters to the offering.